c2079617/Dissertation/README.md

 # Dissertation
 # 🧾 AI-Powered Receipt Scanning Tool

 This project is a final-year Computer Science dissertation at Sheffield Hallam University.
-It is an AI-powered receipt scanning tool that automates expense tracking by extracting and structuring receipt data from images stored in a synced Google Drive folder.
+It is an AI-powered receipt scanning tool built in Python that automates expense tracking by extracting and structuring receipt data from images received via email and Google Drive, then uploads the data to Azure IoT Hub.

 ---

 ## 📌 Project Summary

-The system watches a Google Drive folder for new receipt images.
-Once detected, each image is:
-1. Downloaded locally
-2. Preprocessed with OpenCV
-3. Scanned using Tesseract OCR
-4. Parsed and structured with GPT-4 into JSON format
-5. Stored in a database for user-friendly tracking and reporting
+The goal of this tool is to simplify receipt tracking and expense logging.
+Users can send receipt images either by uploading to Google Drive or by emailing them to a dedicated inbox.
+The system automatically downloads the images, extracts text, parses it into structured data using GPT, and sends the information to Azure IoT Hub.

 ---

 ## 🔧 Key Features

-- ✅ Sync with Google Drive folder
-- 📨 Email Integration — Automatically fetches receipt images from a Gmail inbox (supports attachments like .jpg/.png)
+- 📨 **Email Integration** – Downloads receipt images sent to a Gmail inbox
-- 📸 Image preprocessing (grayscale, thresholding)
-- 🔍 Text extraction via Tesseract OCR
-- 🤖 Structured data creation using OpenAI's GPT
-- 💾 Temporary local storage of images
-- Integration with a web dashboard or database
+- ☁️ **Google Drive Sync** – Grabs new receipt images from a specified folder
+- 🔍 **OCR with Tesseract** – Extracts raw text from receipts
+- 🧠 **Data Structuring via GPT** – Converts text into structured JSON format
+- 📤 **Azure IoT Hub Integration** – Sends processed data to the cloud
+- 📝 **Local JSON Storage** – Saves structured receipts in local `.json` format
+- 🔧 **Email Reports** - Spending reports and graphs sent via email

 ---